voorhoede/plastic-soup-surfer/README.md

 - npm run build
 - pm2 reload server

-To deploy you need to have the `digital_ocean` ssh keys in the keys folder in the root of the repo
+To deploy you need to have the `digital_ocean` ssh keys in the keys folder in the root of the repo.

+Unfortunately the image task does not seem to work correctly through ssh.

 ## Style